 This post is sponsored by Bob’s Red Mill.
 I was compensated for this post.
 Opinions are my own.

-If you have a leftover banana that’s been sitting on your counter, and it’s super rip, you NEED to make these cupcakes.
+If you have a leftover banana that’s been sitting on your counter, and it’s super rip, you NEED to make these grain-free cupcakes.
 If not then you need to buy a banana and let it sit out until it’s brown and mushy and then make grain-free banana cupcakes.

 We’ve been making recipes using almond flour for a few years now.
 One of my favorite recipes is my Paleo Chocolate Chip Muffins.
 This grain-free cupcake recipe is derived from it, and might be considered an upgrade to any grain-free banana cupcake recipe.

 For those who are sticking to a refined sugar free diet, these grain-free banana toffee cupcakes are refined sugar free.
 It’s the frosting that’s not.
 Simply make your favorite sugar-free frosting or leave the frosting and toffee off altogether to keep this grain-free banana toffee cupcake refined sugar free.